Make homemade convenience food by cooking when it's convenient for you

 The frugal-minded will love this tip.
 If you're working with just a regular-sized freezer and go through your frozen items relatively quickly (two to four weeks), you don't need special freezer containers or bags.
 Only invest in those items if you have a spare freezer you're using to really stock up.

 Focus on those parts of the meal that take time.
 Taking time to portion out and baggie things like shredded cheese and uncooked rice does little for you.
 A fried rice and veggie dish we're fond of only takes five minutes to make if I have the meat prepared ahead of time.
 When boneless pork is on sale, I cut at least half of it into bite-sized pieces to fry and then portion that into several resealable bags for the freezer.
 Since fried rice dishes taste better with cooked rice that's two to four days old, I'll periodically make more rice than I need for a meal, put the rest in my refrigerator, and plan on having fried rice some time in the next several days.
-It doesn't get much more easy and flexible than that.
+It doesn't get much easier and more flexible than that.

 As you go through your cooking and baking routines, watch for ways you can make things easier for yourself by preparing a little extra.
 If you're not sure how well something freezes, Google it or just give it a try.
 I've frozen homemade potato and broccoli soup (people will say you can't freeze potato), but it turned out fine because it was in a soup and only in my freezer for a couple of weeks.
 It was in a standard container too!
 The key to avoiding freezer burn is to pick containers of the appropriate size.
 You don't have to fill a container exactly to the top, but if it's only half full, the air inside can contribute to freezer burn.